Bijay4444/MeroHealthAI/readme.md

-# MeroHealthAI - Medication Reminder System
+# MeroHealth - Medication Reminder System

 A comprehensive medication management system designed to help users track and adhere to their medication schedules through timely reminders and adherence monitoring.